 Do I have to submit test scores to Seton Hall University?

-No, Seton Hall University is test optional, so it's up to you if you want to submit test scores or not.
-If you have higher than average scores, you should strongly consider submitting them.
-If your scores are average or below average, you it might make sense to leave them out of your application..
+❌ No, Seton Hall University is test optional, so you can make the call if you want to to send your test scores.
+If your scores are higher than the school's average, you may want to send them.
+If you scored lower than a school's average, you it might make sense to leave them out of your application.

 What is Seton Hall University's acceptance rate?

 ✅ The acceptance rate for Seton Hall University is 77%.

 What is the early decision acceptance rate at Seton Hall University?

 ❌ Seton Hall University does not offer early decision.

 What is the early action acceptance rate at Seton Hall University?